 Nose Fillers vs Threadlift

 We live in an extremely visual society where many impressions are made on first glances of our faces.
-Among the most prominent and immediately distinctive feature on our faces is our nose.
+The prominent and distinctive feature on our faces is our nose.
 Hence, much has been made about what an ideal nose should look like.
 The idea of a perfect nose exists but is age, gender and culturally specific.
 A woman’s ‘ideal’ nose has generally been defined as one with a bridge that is high, straight and narrow with a turned up tip whereas a man’s nose should ideally project confidence, balanced with the chin and profile.
-The truth is, the ideal nose differs for each person but the idea of harmony with the rest of the face is most important i.e. the nose should flow gracefully with pleasing lines and contours.
+The truth is, the ideal nose differs for each person but the idea of harmony with the rest of the face is important i.e. the nose should flow gracefully with pleasing lines and contours.
 In general, a higher nose bridge does create the illusion of a slimmer face and enhances other facial features.

 Most of us are satisfied with our existing noses.
 However, some of us continue to strive to correct certain deficiencies as we view them, to achieve the look that we’ve always desired.
 Rhinoplasty was amongst the first aesthetic surgeries performed and continues to be popular.
 Nonetheless, we now live in a time where there are effective, safer and less invasive options to nose augmentation with less downtime.
-The two most popular methods on the market currently are: nose fillers and HIKO nose thread lift.
+Two popular methods on the market currently are: nose fillers and HIKO nose thread lift.

 This is typically a hyaluronic acid injection which when done appropriately can augment the nose bridge effectively.

 This is done under a local anaesthetic and takes about 15 minutes.
 The results are immediately visible i.e. a higher nose bridge.
-The nose will continues to improve over 1-2 weeks after fillers and a review with your doctor will be arranged.
+The nose will continue to improve over 1-2 weeks after fillers and a review with your doctor will be arranged.

 Possible side effects: